LeaVerou/rety/README.md

 When combined with some kind of interactive preview, it allows the speaker to demonstrate not only the final state of a coding snippet, but how you get there, and what the intermediate results are.
+Live coding is to programming what a blackboard is to math or physics.

 However, it does create a unique challenge: My live coded slides don't make sense without me.
 This may be acceptable for a conference talk, which is usually recorded, but not in other contexts,